-"When you're home, your day has less structure and it's a quick trip to the kitchen," Beck says.
-"Eating is how we deal with boredom as well as a way to procrastinate."
+"When you're home, your day has less structure and it's a quick trip to the kitchen," Beck said.
+"Eating is how we deal with boredom, as well as a way to procrastinate."

-Serve here, eat there.
+n Serve here, eat there.
 Put your snack on a plate and take it to another room.
-Having to get up and walk to the kitchen to get more food interrupts mindless eating, Wansink says.

-Snack smarter.
+n Snack smarter.
 Adding a bit of healthy fat to your favorite nosh will fill you up faster.
 Partial to pretzels?
-Eat a handful with a dollop of hummus or peanut butter, Lippert advises.
+Eat a handful with a dollop of hummus or peanut butter, Lippert said.

-Make it a mini meal.
+n Make it a mini meal.
 Grazing when you're seriously hungry is counter-productive: You'll eat more calories than you realize and still not feel satisfied.
-Better to feed your growling stomach half a turkey sandwich on wholegrain bread and some carrots; it's the same amount of calories as a few bites of a protein bar (around 150) and much healthier, Beller says.
+Better to feed your growling stomach half a turkey sandwich on whole-grain bread and some carrots.